SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ## TODO
 - But we still have a problem for non-authed users.
-- Log out, to something to the cart, and try to checkout - nothing happen.
+- Log out, to something to the cart, and try to check out - nothing happen.
 - In the WDT we see that the request was redirected to the login page.

 ### Dynamically Include Lemon.js Script